 Once a student enters onto school property, they may not leave school grounds without permission from a principal or an out-of-the-building pass.
 Students are to remain in the designated areas during lunch.
-Students are not permitted to leave the school grounds or go into the parking areas during lunchtime.
+Students may not be permitted to leave the school grounds or go into the parking areas during lunchtime.
 Lunchroom supervisors can give permission for students to leave the lunchroom area.

-Seniors in good standing academically and behaviorally (principal's discretion) will be issued Gold Passes.
-The passes allow seniors to go downtown during lunch period on the following conditions:
+Seniors in good standing academically and behaviorally (principal's discretion) are permitted to leave for lunch.

 - Seniors who have met a 3.0 grade point average or principal's discretion.
 The beginning of the school year grade point average will be determined by a student's spring cumulative GPA.
-2nd Semester will be determined by fall GPA. - Not received an Out of School Suspension at anytime during the current semester - Not on the "No Pass List" or tardy for a 5th hour class. - Not more than 3 daily-unexcused absences per semester or principal's discretion
+2nd Semester will be determined by fall GPA. - Not received an Out of School Suspension at any time during the current semester.

+• Not more than 3 daily-unexcused absences per semester or principal's discretion

 Students must have a signed parent permission slip for privileges to begin.
-Students must pick up their Gold Pass to the high school office and sign out before leaving the building and leave through the high school office doors.
-When returning, students return their passes and sign in to the high school office.
-Failure to follow these regulations will result in the loss of Gold Pass privileges.
-Gold Pass privileges can be revoked at any time
+Students are to sign out before leaving the building and leave through the high school office doors.
+When returning, students are to sign in to the high school office laptop.
+Failure to follow these regulations will result in the loss of privileges.
+Privileges can be revoked at any time.